 A MARTIAN YEAR LASTS JUST Over TWO EARTH YEARS

-It takes the Red Planet 687 Earth days to start out around the Sun.
+The Red Planet takes 687 Earth days to rotate around the Sun.
 A day in Mars called a sol lasts 24.6 hours, an inconvenience to astronaut circadian cycles (but not as extreme as a day on Venus that lasts 5832 hours).

 IT’S NOT AS HOT AS IT MIGHT LOOK

-Mars looks desert – hot New Mexico with the hazy sky, red due to its iron oxide soil but is actually very cold, with a blistering hot sol being 70’F, and a cold sun a brisk-225’F. Its storms of dust can be huge; in 2018, one storm grew so big that it engulfed the whole world for more than a month.
-(The picture above depicts a similarly large storm of dust.)
+Mars desert looks hot with the hazy sky, red due to its iron oxide soil but is actually very cold, with a blistering hot sol being 70’F, and a cold sun a brisk-225’F. Its storms of dust can be huge; in 2018 one storm grew so big that it engulfed the whole world for more than a month.

 MARS IS MUCH SMALLER THAN EARTH

 Relative to Earth, Mars is a tiny Styrofoam sphere, just over half of our diameter and one-tenth of our weight.
-For potential colonists the gravity would be an utter nightmare, at.38 that of their home world.
+For potential colonists the gravity would be an utter nightmare.
 (That means a person weighing 100 pounds here on Mars will only weigh 38 pounds.)

-You won’t want to catch a breath of fresh air on Mars unless you want to suffocate: the atmosphere is 95.32 per cent carbon dioxide, with a slight amount of nitrogen and argon mixed into it.
+You don’t want to catch a breath of fresh air on Mars: the atmosphere is 95.32 per cent carbon dioxide, with a slight amount of nitrogen and argon mixed into it.
 (Earth’s atmosphere, on the other hand, is mainly nitrogen and oxygen.)
-If you attempt to take that single, futile breath, your eyeballs ‘ blood, your mouth’s saliva, and your lungs ‘ water will evaporate instantly.
-You won’t die instantly but you’re definitely going to want to.
+If you attempt to take that single, futile breath, your eyeballs, blood, your mouth’s saliva, and your lungs water will evaporate instantly.
+You won’t die instantly but you’re definitely going to die.

 IT HAS TWO SIDED, BOTH WITH BETTER NAMES THAN OURS